mediachainlabs/canonical-content-registry/README.md

 ##Problem

 The discrete nature of digital media allows content to be represented in infinite forms suitible for delivery to the end user.
 Media is constantly changing encoding format, compression, and resolution as it propogates various channels of the internet.
-Compression algorithms are primarily concerned with perceptual integrity of media relevant to human vision so preservation of embedded metadata such as Exif data is optional. *There is no reliable way persist metadata for digital media as it is organically shared online.*
+Compression algorithms are primarily concerned with perceptual integrity of media relevant to human vision so preservation of embedded metadata such as Exif data is optional. *There is no reliable way to persist metadata for digital media as it is organically shared online.*

 As a consequence, creators and consumers rely on centralized media platforms to provide explicit metadata.
 For example, a photograph on the front page of the New York Times website has an explicit text attribution and annotation below it and a post on Twitter has an explicit username next to it.
 Other explicit metadata can be context: an image published on a Tumblr blog exists within the context of other images on that blog.